kkharji/clj-duct-reitit/README.md

     :duct.reitit/options
     {:muuntaja true ; default true, can be a modified instance of muuntaja.
+     :logger #ig/ref :duct/logger ;; logger to be used.
      :coercion ;; coercion configuration, default nil.
      {:coercer 'spec ; coercer to be used :pretty-print? true ; whether to pretty print coercion errors requires expound